locationtech/geomesa/docs/user/blobstore.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The EXIF module contains the ``MetadataFileHandler`` which can parse
-EXIF metadata to retrieve geo location information.
+EXIF metadata to retrieve geolocation information.
 This enables ingest
-of large collections of geo-tagged images into a GeoMesa BlobStore.
+of large collections of geotagged images into a GeoMesa BlobStore.

 GeoMesa-BlobStore-GDAL
 ~~~~~~~~~~~~~~~~~~~~~~

-The GDAL module contains the ``GDALFileHandler`` which utilizes GDAL to extract geo location information and time from raster/imagery files supported by GDAL 2.0.0.
+The GDAL module contains the ``GDALFileHandler`` which utilizes GDAL to extract geolocation information and time from raster/imagery files supported by GDAL 2.0.0.
 For a complete list of GDAL supported file formats please refer to: `GDAL formats list`_.